 Wood shingles are difficult to repair, and in the case of broken, warped, or cracked wood shingles, the best thing to do is replace them.

 Metal roofing is a trend that increases in popularity every day.
-Metal roofing panels come in a variety of metals: steel, aluminum, and copper are the most common.
+Typically, metal roofing panels come in a variety of metals: steel, aluminum, and copper are the most common.
 Metal roofing has many advantages: metal paneling is very lightweight, and of course, doesn’t burn.
 It also reflects sunlight, keeping your house cooler in the summer, but it can be very noisy during a rainstorm.

-So what type of shingles should I buy?
+What type of shingles should I buy?

 There is no short or easy answer.
 The type of shingle that is best for you depends entirely on your needs, your budget, and your home.
 Whatever shingles type you choose, always be sure to have them installed by a reputable roofing company.